camachom/camachom.github.io/_posts/2021-03-15-quicksort.markdown

 }
 ```

-Notice that pivot is an index.
-The loop is manipulating `array` by swapping elements.
+Notice that `pivot` is an index.
+The loop is mutating `array` by swapping elements.
 Therefore, `array[pivot]` can potentially take on different values between iterations.
 That's exactly what happens with this input array: `[-1,2,-8,-10]`.

 Here is a fix: